ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

      NF_{livestem,litter} = \left({NS_{livestem} \mathord{\left/ {\vphantom {NS_{livestem}  \Delta t}} \right. \kern-\nulldelimiterspace} \Delta t}
      \right) *  \left( 1-biofuel\_harvfrac  \right)

-where :math:`biofuel\_harvfrac` is the harvested fraction of leaf/livestem for biofuel feedstocks.
+where CF is the carbon flux, CS is stored carbon, NF is the nitrogen flux, NS is stored nitrogen, and :math:`biofuel\_harvfrac` is the harvested fraction of leaf/livestem for biofuel feedstocks.

-.. _Table Plant functional type (PFT) parameters for harvested fraction of leaf/livestem for bioenergy crops:
+.. _Table Plant functional type (PFT) parameters for harvested fraction of leaf/livestem for bioenergy production:

-.. table:: Plant functional type (PFT) parameters for harvested fraction of leaf/livestem for bioenergy crops.
+.. table:: Plant functional type (PFT) parameters for harvested fraction of leaf/livestem for bioenergy production.

  +----------------------------------+----------------------------+
  | PFT                              |  :math:`biofuel\_harvfrac` |